Kong/lua-resty-worker-events/README.markdown

 The order of events in all workers is __guaranteed__ to be the same.

-The workerprocess will setup a timer to check for events in the background.
+The worker process will setup a timer to check for events in the background.
 The module follows a singleton pattern and hence runs once per worker.
 If staying up-to-date is important though, the interval can be set to a lesser frequency and a call to [poll](#poll) upon each request received makes sure everything is handled